nickrose/MISTWF-toolkit-simulation/README.md

 runEHscenarios

 use breakpoints to explore the inner workings.
-There are a lot of structure for recording metrics and other aspects of the optimization process.
+There are a lot of structures for recording metrics and other aspects of the optimization process.